 Without Twin Cities

-The core route for any Minnesota rail network would be connecting the Twin Cities to Chicago.
+The core route for any expansion of the Minnesota rail network would be connecting the Twin Cities to Chicago with a second train frequency to compliment the existing Empire Builder service.
 This is the highest travel ridership corridor in the state for rail, air and highway travel.
 There are approximately 10 million highway trips per year, and the Twin Cities to Chicago corridor is unique amongst midwest routes in that 50% of trips are by car, and 50% of trips are by air ( most midwest corridors, such as Chicago to St. Louis, or Chicago to Detroit, are 80-90% by car).

 The Minnesota Department of Transportation (MnDOT) has officially selected the current Amtrak route as the designated route for future rail expansion as well as HSR development.
 Currently this route operates at a top speed of 79 mph.
 We believe this is the best route for conventional speed passenger trains to Chicago.
 But using this route for future High Speed Rail will be a challenge due to its heavy, slow freight train traffic.
 The route currently serves Milwaukee, Columbus (Madison), Wisconsin Dells, La Crosse, Winona and Red Wing on its way to the Twin Cites.
 We strongly support this route for expanded rail passenger service.